fsubasi/tekton-cicd/Readme.md

     EOF
     ```

-  *You will need this privilage for helm deployment.*
+    *You will need this privilege for helm deployment.*

-4. Clone this repository and apply the required Files
+5. Clone this repository and apply the required Files

     ```bash
     git clone https://github.com/fsubasi/tekton-cicd.git

-    cd /tekton
+    cd tekton-cicd/tekton

     kubectl apply -f ./helm-upgrade.yaml